 These Air Fryer Roasted Green Beans are so healthy and delicious!
-Roasting green beans in the air fryer is a quick and easy way to make a delicious vegetable-based side dish.
-Plus, it’s a great way to enjoy a healthy, yet tasty dish in no time!
+Roasted green beans in the air fryer is a quick and easy way to make a delicious vegetable-based side dish.
+You can make fresh green beans, frozen beans, or canned green beans with my recipe!

 Simple to make Air Fryer Green Beans are the perfect vegetable side dish for any occasion, holiday dinner, or weeknight meal.
 Heck, I love them just to snack on them!
+Plus, it’s a great way to enjoy a healthy, yet tasty green beans recipe in no time!

 Recipes like my Air Fryer Mozzarella Bites and Air Fryer Crispy Tortellini are great for when you want a family pleasing dish.
 I love the air fryer for fun and healthy foods, and this is one of my Air Fryer Recipes you’ll want in your recipe box!